 With that in mind, securing a very low interest rate on a refinancing could be counterproductive in the near-term, yet still make sense if the cost savings eventually pay off over the long run.

-Debt Refinancing vs. Debt Restructuring
+Debt Refinancing vs. Debt Restructuring: What is the Difference?

 While the terms “debt refinancing” and “debt restructuring” are occasionally used interchangeably, there is a subtle distinction.